zammad/zammad-org/src/sr/reference/console.md

 # Rails Console

-Zammad uses Ruby on Rails so you can make use of the [rails console](http://guides.rubyonrails.org/command_line.html){target=_blank}.
+Zammad uses Ruby on Rails so you can make use of the [Rails console](http://guides.rubyonrails.org/command_line.html){target=_blank}.

 :::warning